Strategic Product Manager

 At this point, no one device has emerged as the clear best choice, but PerfectServe can share some key considerations for health systems evaluating mobile devices.

-In this article, we’ll highlight 4 smartphones that belong on your 2019 nursing mobility shortlist.
+In this article, we’ll highlight 4 smartphones that belong on your 2020 Nurse Mobility shortlist to enhance communication and collaboration.
 We’ll also provide links to other content that can help you select and implement your clinical mobility solution.

 Zebra Technologies TC51-HC